Devizes: Sport

 Each year at Easter the 125 mi Devizes to Westminster International Canoe Marathon is held on a course between Devizes and Westminster in London.
-First contested in 1948, the event was one of the first to be included on the international race calendar when marathon canoeing gained worldwide popularity in the 1960s.

-The local association football (soccer) team is Devizes Town F.C. who play in the Western League.
+The local association football (soccer) team is Devizes Town F.C. who play in the Hellenic League.

 The local rugby union team is Devizes R.F.C. founded in 1876, known as the 'Saddlebacks' (after the Wessex Saddleback), who play in the Counties 1 Tribute Southern South (Level 7) League.